 - dry wells and stormwater wetlands.

-Credentials are good for two-years from the date on your certificate.
+Credentials are good for one year from the date on your certificate.
 The one-year certification cycle begins on the date NGICP awards the credential and expires on the first day of the month immediately following this date.

 A maintenance fee of $100 is due at the end of the first year in order to keep your credential in good standing.

-All certificants need to apply for recertification each year and pay a $125 recertification fee.
-There is no need to take an exam to get recertified but, the certificant is responsible for making sure that they stay up-to-date on the latest GI best practices through continuing education.
+All certified professionals need to apply for renewal each year and pay a $135 renewal fee.
+There is no need to take an exam to renew but, the certified professional is responsible for making sure that they stay up-to-date on the latest GI best practices through continuing education.

-A certificant must document participation in a minimum of seven (7) hours of professional development hours (PDH) in topics directly related to constructing, inspecting, and maintaining green infrastructure during each year in order to maintain the NGICP credential.
+A certified professional must document participation in a minimum of seven (7) hours of professional development hours (PDH) in topics directly related to constructing, inspecting, and maintaining green infrastructure during each year in order to maintain the NGICP credential.
+Completed Renewal Applications can be submitted to firstname.lastname@example.org.